 I like to work on a lot of projects.
 Here’s what’s on my plate right now:

-- I write & publish a new article on this blog weekly
+- I write this blog

 - I’m planning a course to teach others how to make physical products